Can LLMs Learn by Teaching for Better Reasoning? A Preliminary Study: Method ( ) for LbT Level 3: Learning from the Feedback Iteratively

 \subsection{Method}

-We have shown that the performance of students could provide an indication of the teaching material's quality and the teacher could improve based on that indication.
-Such a process could be done \emph{iteratively}.
-Furthermore, we are curious whether having \emph{multiple} LLMs with roles of teacher and student benefits iterative improvements as in human education: learning from the diverse feedback from multiple students might help the teacher create more effective teaching materials.
+We have shown that the students' exam scores can serve as an indicator of the \textbf{\textit{reasoning quality}} of the teaching rationales.
+This indicator can be leveraged to aggregate better answers in \mone{} and to further fine-tune the teacher in \mtwo{}.
+In \mthree{}, we explore whether reflecting on students' detailed exam responses can help the teacher \textit{iteratively} refine its teaching materials.
+Notably, we aim to verify whether these refinements can enhance the teacher's own performance by providing more effective \textbf{\textit{knowledge}}.
+If so, we can assert that the iterative process of teaching, reflection, and material refinement facilitates some form of ``knowledge building''~\cite{roscoe2004influence,roscoe2007understanding,roscoe2008tutor} for the teacher.
+Additionally, we are interested in whether having \textit{multiple} and \textit{diverse} LLMs as students offers further benefits.

-We guide the teacher to iteratively improve teaching materials in the form of a set of positive and negative exemplars, based on the performance of students when the set is used as the ICL examples.
-As depicted in \cref{fig:pipeline3} and \cref{alg:m3_workflow}, given a task, we sample $K=8$ \teachingquestionshort{}-\teachinganswersshort{} from the teacher, and then use them as the ICL examples for the students to answer a sampled set of \examquestionsshort{}.
-Then, we select \examquestionsshort{} that the students incorrectly answered, and let the teacher write a reflection of possible reasons why the \teachingquestionsshort{} could have misled students on these failure cases.
-The teacher generates multiple updated exemplar sets based on the refection and the ones performing the best on the training data when used as teacher's ICL examples are kept.
-The process repeats for a fixed number of iterations.
-An example round of iteration is shown in \cref{example:m3}.
+Specifically, we guide the teacher to iteratively improve teaching materials in the form of a set of exemplars, based on the \textit{student and teacher performance} when the set is used as the ICL examples.
+As depicted in \cref{fig:pipeline3} and \cref{alg:m3_workflow}, given a classification task, we first sample $K=8$ initial exemplars from the teacher, and then run multiple refinement iterations.
+Finally, we report the \textit{teacher performance on the test set} when using the resulting ICL examples.

+Each iteration contains the following steps: (1) \textit{The current exemplars are used as the ICL examples to teach students to answer a set of \examquestionsshort{}}.
+The \examquestionsshort{} are randomly sampled from the training data in each iteration.
+(2) We select the \examquestionsshort{} that students answered incorrectly and prompt the teacher to reflect on why the current exemplars might have misled students in these instances.
+(3) Based on the reflection, the teacher generates multiple updated exemplar sets.
+(4) We keep the exemplar set that \textit{achieves the best teacher performance on the training data} when the set is used as the ICL examples.